Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 In other words, they work the same way as apps for your smartphone.

-There are around 60,000 free plugins available right now on the WordPress.org plugin directory.
+Around 59,000 free plugins are available right now in the WordPress.org plugin directory.
 Thousands more are available from third-party websites like Github.

-On top of that, there are also thousands of premium WordPress plugins that are sold by individual developers and companies like ourselves.
+In addition, thousands of premium WordPress plugins are sold by individual developers and companies like ours.

 In 2003, WordPress started as a simple tool to help you start a blog.
-Over the years, it has evolved into a powerful content management system and application framework, thanks primarily to plugins.
+Over the years, we have seen it evolve into a powerful content management system and application framework, thanks mostly to plugins.

 What Can WordPress Plugins Do?

-WordPress plugins are small software apps that integrate and run on top of the WordPress software.
-This allows you to create almost any kind of website with WordPress, not just blogs.
+WordPress plugins are small software apps that integrate and run on top of WordPress software.
+This allows you to create almost any website with WordPress, not just blogs.

 For example, you can:

-There is a popular saying in the WordPress community, “There’s a plugin for that”.
+There is a famous saying in the WordPress community, “There’s a plugin for that.”

 No matter what you are trying to do on your WordPress site, it’s possible.
-If the feature is not available in default WordPress, then there is certainly a plugin available for that.
+If the feature is not available in the default WordPress, then a plugin is certainly available for that.

 There are WordPress plugins to improve SEO, boost performance, add contact forms and social media buttons, create custom themes, and so much more.